 "2D seismic data" Two-dimensional seismic data, serving as interpretive data that allows a view of a vertical cross-section beneath a prospective area.
 "3D seismic data" Three-dimensional seismic data, serving as geophysical data that depicts the subsurface strata in three dimensions.
 3D seismic data typically provides a more detailed and accurate interpretation of the subsurface strata than 2D seismic data.
 "ANP-STP" Agencia Nacional Do Petroleo De Sao Tome E Principe.
 "API" A specific gravity scale, expressed in degrees, that denotes the relative density of various petroleum liquids.
 The scale increases inversely with density.
 Thus lighter petroleum liquids will have a higher API than heavier ones.
 "Asset Coverage Ratio" The "Asset Coverage Ratio" as defined in the GoM Term Loan means, as of each March 31, June 30, September 30 and December 31 of each Fiscal Year, commencing December 31, 2020, the ratio of (a) Total PDP PV-10 (as defined in the GoM Term Loan) as of such date to (b) outstanding principal amount of Loans (as defined in the GoM Term Loan) as of such date.
 "ASC" Financial Accounting Standards Board Accounting Standards Codification.
 "ASU" Financial Accounting Standards Board Accounting Standards Update.
 "Barrel" or "Bbl" A standard measure of volume for petroleum corresponding to approximately 42 gallons at 60 degrees Fahrenheit.
 "BBbl" Billion barrels of oil.
 "BBoe" Billion barrels of oil equivalent.
 "Bcf" Billion cubic feet.
 "Boe" Barrels of oil equivalent.
 Volumes of natural gas converted to barrels of oil using a conversion factor of 6,000 cubic feet of natural gas to one barrel of oil.
 "BOEM" Bureau of Ocean Energy Management.
 "Boepd" Barrels of oil equivalent per day.
 "Bopd" Barrels of oil per day.
 "BP" BP p.l.c. and related subsidiaries.
 "Bwpd" Barrels of water per day.
 "Corporate Revolver" Revolving Credit Facility Agreement dated November 23, 2012 (as amended or as amended and restated from time to time).
 "COVID-19" Coronavirus disease 2019.
 "Debt cover ratio" The "debt cover ratio" is broadly defined, for each applicable calculation date, as the ratio of (x) total long-term debt less cash and cash equivalents and restricted cash, to (y) the aggregate EBITDAX (see below) of the Company for the previous twelve months.
 "Developed acreage" The number of acres that are allocated or assignable to productive wells or wells capable of production.
 "Development" The phase in which an oil or natural gas field is brought into production by drilling development wells and installing appropriate production systems.
-"DGE" Deep Gulf Energy (together with its subsidiaries).
 "DST" Drill stem test.
 "Dry hole" or "Unsuccessful well" A well that has not encountered a hydrocarbon bearing reservoir expected to produce in commercial quantities.
 "DT" Deepwater Tano.
+"EBITDAX" Net income (loss) plus (i) exploration expense, (ii) depletion, depreciation and amortization expense, (iii) equity-based compensation expense, (iv) unrealized (gain) loss on commodity derivatives (realized losses are deducted and realized gains are added back), (v) (gain) loss on sale of oil and gas properties, (vi) interest (income) expense, (vii) income taxes, (viii) loss on extinguishment of debt, (ix) doubtful accounts expense and (x) similar other material items which management believes affect the comparability of operating results.